Who is your core team?

 Video projection and audio equipment

-DVDs of Tribe of Heart films project beautifully when used with a quality projector.
-Countless screenings to audiences of up to several hundred have been held this way.
+Tribe of Heart films project beautifully when a high quality projector is connected to a computer that can either stream the films directly from our website (with internet access), or play the films from a DVD.
+Countless screenings to audiences of up to several hundred have been held this way using DVDs, and now many people are starting to use live streaming for their screenings when they have reliable internet access.
 Many venues will have some or all of the projection equipment you need, and most movie theaters are set up for DVD projection as well.

 If an otherwise ideal location does not have video projection capability, you can rent a video projector, a portable screen and a sound system.
 If you go this route, however, we recommend you recruit an experienced volunteer or hire a professional with audio-video experience to be your tech person to handle the very important task of selecting, setting up, testing and running the projection and sound system equipment on the day of the screening.
 For larger venues, it is helpful to have a microphone for the introduction and post-screening discussion.